 |Basic||4 Years/50,000 Miles|

 |Roadside Assistance||4 Years/50,000 Miles|

-2015 FIAT 500 -- The 500 is also bigger and more expensive than the fortwo, but it's very maneuverable in the city, and the driving experience is much more satisfying than in the fortwo.
-Plus, the 500 has a usable back seat (or more cargo space with the rear seat folded) and is rated at 40 mpg hwy.
+FIAT 500-- The 500 is also bigger and more expensive than the fortwo.
+But the FIAT is very maneuverable in the city, and the drive experience is much more satisfying.
+Plus, the 500 has a usable back seat (or more cargo space with the rear seat folded), and is rated at 40 mpg on the highway.

 Toyota Prius c-- If it's fuel economy you're after, the Prius c is a good candidate, and its 4-door body style makes it far more practical than the tiny smart fortwo.
 But the Toyota doesn't offer the smart's unique styling.